jphall663/awesome-machine-learning-interpretability/README.md

 ### Open Source/Access Responsible AI Software Packages

 This section contains open source or open access software used to implement responsible ML.
+Whenever a description is provided, the software's own description is provided and framed by quotation marks.
+If quotation marks are missing, it means we have lightly edited or paraphrased the software's own description.

 #### Browser